-Other Membership Changes
+Membership Changes

 Generally, the subscriber may make membership changes (for example, change from a plan that covers only one person to a family plan) only if the subscriber has a change in family status.
 This includes a change such as: marriage or divorce; birth, adoption or change in custody of a child; death of an enrolled spouse or dependent; or the loss of an enrolled dependent's eligibility under the subscriber's individual contract.
 If you want to ask for a membership change or you need to change your name or mailing address, you should call or write to Blue Cross and Blue Shield.
 Blue Cross and Blue Shield will send you any special forms that you may need.
 You must request a membership change within 30 days of the reason for the change.
 Or, if the newly eligible person had prior creditable coverage (as defined by state law), the change must be requested within 63 days of the termination date of the prior qualified health care coverage.
-If you do not request the change within the time required, the change will become effective within 30 days after the date Blue Cross and Blue Shield receives your request for the change.
+If you do not request the change within the time required, you will have to wait until the next annual open enrollment period to make the change.
+All changes are allowed only when they comply with the conditions outlined in the individual contract and with Blue Cross and Blue Shield policies.